Flu sending fewer to doctor's office, but season 'not over yet'

 (CNN)The deadly grip of the flu season appears to be weakening, according to statistics released Friday by the US Centers for Disease Control and Prevention.

-"It's definitely an encouraging sign," said CDC spokeswoman Kristen Nordlund.
-But Nordlund added that "half of the country is still experiencing high activity and it's still widespread everywhere, so we're still in the thick of it."
+"It's definitely an encouraging sign," CDC spokeswoman Kristen Nordlund said.
+But she added that "half of the country is still experiencing high activity, and it's still widespread everywhere, so we're still in the thick of it."

 "We're just not ready to say that we've peaked yet."

-Dr. William Schaffner, an infectious disease specialist at Vanderbilt University in Nashville, Tennessee, predicted, "It will go well into March."
+Dr. William Schaffner, an infectious disease specialist at Vanderbilt University, predicted, "It will go well into March."

-Based on what's happening in his "neck of the woods, Schaffner said, "We're not going up anymore in terms of patients who are hospitalized with lab-confirmed influenza, but we're also not trending down yet."
+Based on what's happening in his "neck of the woods," Schaffner said, "We're not going up anymore in terms of patients who are hospitalized with lab-confirmed influenza, but we're also not trending down yet."

 For the week ending February 17, flu activity remained elevated in most states.
 Five states, Connecticut, Hawaii, Iowa, Utah, and Wisconsin, reported moderate activity of flu-like illness.

-Three states, Florida, Idaho, and Washington, experienced low activity, while three other states, Maine, Montana, and North Dakota, showed only minimal activity.
+Three states -- Florida, Idaho and Washington -- experienced low activity, while three others -- Maine, Montana and North Dakota -- showed only minimal activity.
 High activity of flu-like illness, though, continued in New York City, the District of Columbia, Puerto Rico and the remaining 39 states.

 The CDC reported 13 more flu-related deaths in children, raising the total number of pediatric deaths for the season to 97 as of February 17.